-The results of observing with a telescope are often pages upon pages of notes... notes that get put away in three ring binders and sit gathering dust unless they can be useful.
+The results of observing with a telescope are often pages upon pages of notes... notes that get put away in binders and sit gathering dust unless they can be useful.
 These notes sit around mostly because the chronological nature of them makes it rather difficult to refer to a particular object unless one remembers what date it was observed on.
-In an attempt to make my years of notes useful I have invested the time necessary to type the descriptions and scan the drawings into a form that can be automated, searched and displayed on any computer.
+In an attempt to make my years of notes useful I have invested the time necessary to convert them into a form that can be automated, searched and displayed on any computer.

 Overlayed DSS image